 “When you remove just the right things in just the right way, something very good happens.”—Matthew E. May

 Most short-term actions taken by a struggling company tend to move it farther away from its growth objectives, while negatively impacting people, morale, services, etc. Don’t fall into this trap when your business encounters a bump in the road.
-There are better ways to lower expenses and improve performance that don’t involve staff cuts, or a “knee jerk” reduction of services vital to long-term, sustainable growth.
+There are better ways to lower expenses and improve performance than staff cuts, or a knee jerk reduction of services (i.e. marketing) vital to long-term, sustainable growth.

 However, it will require more forethought and work on your part to accomplish.
 Below is a list of both the short- and long-term actions to consider if you want to accelerate growth, whether your business is thriving or facing a downturn.